 Contract testing is favored by many organizations for staying ahead and secure in their game because of its invaluable advantages.

-Some of the reasons why you should choose contract testing is:
+Some of the reasons why you should choose contract testing are:

 - Producers can carry out their tasks without breaking down consumer's workflow